sumbach/modern-cljs/doc/tutorial-14.md

 ```

 We updated the signature of the `calculate` function to accept the
-event and added the `(prevent-default evt)` as the last call in its
+event and added `(prevent-default evt)` as the last form in its
-definition, which interrupts the flow.
+definition, which interrupts the form submission.

 The last modification we have to introduce is to add the
 `prevent-default` symbol to the `:refer` section of the `domina.events`